Rothwell Town F.C.

 Rothwell Town F.C. was a football club based in Rothwell in the north of Northamptonshire.
 They were founding members of the Northamptonshire League in 1895, and played in the United Counties League Division One until 2011–12.

 History

 The club was formed as Rothwell Town Swifts in 1895 and was a founder member of the Northamptonshire League.
-The club's nickname, the Bones, derives from the bone crypt in the town's Holy Trinity Church, one of only two medieval ossuaries in the country; the other being at St Leonards, Hythe, Kent.
+The club's nickname, the Bones, derived from the bone crypt in the town's Holy Trinity Church, one of only two medieval ossuaries in the country; the other being at St Leonards, Hythe, Kent.

-Although financial difficulties led to the club switching between senior and junior football on several occasions, they did manage to achieve several runners-up positions during their stay in the Northants League.
+Although financial difficulties led to the club switching between senior and junior football on several occasions, they did manage to achieve several runners-up positions during their stay in the Northamptonshire League.
 In 1933 the club dropped down to the Kettering League, which they won in 1937.
 In 1948 they returned to senior football, spending two seasons in the Leicestershire Senior League before becoming founder members of the United Counties League in 1950.